- King Philippos V of Macedonia and an anti-Macedonian alliance led by Pergamum and Rhodos fight each other to a draw at

 During the First Punic War, the Romans brought Sicily under their control, including most of the Greek colonies on the island.
 An exception was Syracuse, by far the largest and most important city on Sicily.
 Syracuse had been founded by colonists from Corinth in 734 BCE.
 In 263 BCE, King Hiero of Syracuse deserted his Carthaginian allies and made an alliance with the Romans instead, which was to last until his death almost fifty years later.
 Hiero died at the height of the Second Punic War, and after his death, the city soon defected to Hannibal.
 It was retaken by the Roman general Marcus Claudius Marcellus in 212 BCE.
 Marcellus showed his appreciation for Greek culture by stripping the city of most of its art and sending all of it to Rome.
 But not everyone in Rome was gobsmacked by the Greek language and fine Greek culture.
-Conservative politicians like Marcus Porcius Cato (ca. 234-149 BCE) advocated old school Roman virtues and traditions.
+Conservative politicians like Marcus Porcius Cato (ca. 234-149 BCE) advocated old school Roman virtues, values and traditions.
 It was these politicians who accused the great general Publius Cornelius Scipio, known for his philhellenism, of unpatriotic and un-Roman behaviour.